Thomas Cromwell: Downfall and execution

-There remains an element of what Geoffrey Elton describes as "mystery" about Cromwell's demise.
+Cromwell's sudden and catastrophic demise has not been satisfactorily explained.
 In April 1540, just three months before he went to the block, and less than two months before he was arrested, he was created Earl of Essex and Lord Great Chamberlain.
-The arbitrary and unpredictable streak in the King's personality, which more than once exercised influence during his reign, had surfaced again and washed Cromwell away in its wake.
+However, by the end of his reign Henry had become so bloodthirsty and suspicious that any far-fetched and ridiculous story of Cromwell's treachery (such as his planning to marry princess Mary to become king himself) could be exploited by the minister's enemies in order to destroy him.

 Personal religious beliefs

 Although Cromwell always maintained a primarily political outlook on general affairs, there is consensus among scholars that at least while he held power he was a Protestant, with a Lutheran mindset.
 For him, the Henrician Reformation was certainly more than a jurisdictional revolution masquerading in religious garb.
 For instance, in the mid-1530s, he promoted Protestant ideas to forge an alliance with German Lutheran states, but his support for the Protestant cause is too general to be accurately explained in narrow political terms.

 In 1535, Cromwell succeeded in having clearly identified reformers, such as Hugh Latimer, Edward Foxe and Nicholas Shaxton, appointed to the episcopacy.
 He encouraged and supported the work of reformers, such as Robert Barnes; and he obtained the licence to publish the Matthew's Bible, providing significant funding for the printing of this English translation of the Bible and sending one to every parish in England.
 By 1538, it was compulsory for all churches to own a Bible, in accordance with Cromwell's injunctions.
 The revised version, the Great Bible, was widely available by 1539 and included a picture of Henry VIII, Thomas Cranmer and Cromwell on the title page.

 When Cromwell fell from favour in 1540, his alleged support for Anabaptism was cited.
 Although the charge was spurious, the fact that it was levelled at all demonstrates the reputation for evangelical sympathies Cromwell had developed.